hed-hog/development/lib/libs/admin/README.md

 #### `updateRoutes(roleId: number, data: UpdateIdsDTO)`

-- **Description**: Updates the routes associated with a specific role by deleting existing associations and creating new ones.
+- **Description**: Updates the route associated with a specific role by deleting existing associations and creating new ones.
 - **Parameters**:
   - `roleId (number)`: The ID of the role to update.
   - `data`: An object containing an array of route IDs to associate with the role.

 #### `updateMenus(roleId: number, data: UpdateIdsDTO)`

-- **Description**: Updates the menus associated with a specific role by deleting existing associations and creating new ones.
+- **Description**: Updates the menu associated with a specific role by deleting existing associations and creating new ones.
 - **Parameters**:
   - `roleId (number)`: The ID of the role to update.
   - `data`: An object containing an array of menu IDs to associate with the role.

 #### `listUsers(roleId: number, paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of users associated with a specific role.
+- **Description**: Retrieves a paginated list of user associated with a specific role.
 - **Parameters**:
-  - `roleId (number)`: The ID of the role to retrieve associated users.
+  - `roleId (number)`: The ID of the role to retrieve associated user.
   - `paginationParams`: Includes pagination criteria.

 #### `listMenus(roleId: number, paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of menus associated with a specific role.
+- **Description**: Retrieves a paginated list of menu associated with a specific role.
 - **Parameters**:
-  - `roleId (number)`: The ID of the role to retrieve associated menus.
+  - `roleId (number)`: The ID of the role to retrieve associated menu.
   - `paginationParams`: Includes pagination criteria.

 #### `listRoutes(roleId: number, paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of routes associated with a specific role.
+- **Description**: Retrieves a paginated list of route associated with a specific role.
 - **Parameters**:
-  - `roleId (number)`: The ID of the role to retrieve associated routes.
+  - `roleId (number)`: The ID of the role to retrieve associated route.
   - `paginationParams`: Includes pagination criteria.

 #### `listScreens(roleId: number, paginationParams: PaginationDTO)`